Stencyl/stencylpedia/chapter-6/image-api.md

 #### Setting the Origin Point
-By default, scaling and rotations on an image instance are relative to the center point (0.5, 0.5).
+By default, scaling and rotations on an image instance are relative to the top left point.
 To change this, set the origin point.

 ![setting-origin-point](http://static.stencyl.com/pedia2/ch6/image/origin.png)

-Provide a value between 0 and 1, inclusive, for each blank.
-0 corresponds to the top/left while 1 corresponds to the bottom/right.
-By this definition, the center point would be 0.5, 0.5.

 ## Challenges